Mercedes-Benz OM628 engine

-The Mercedes-Benz OM628 engine is a turbocharged V8 engine produced by Mercedes-Benz, from 1999 to 2005.
+The Mercedes-Benz OM628 engine is a turbocharged diesel V8 engine produced by Mercedes-Benz, from 1999 to 2005.

 Design

 The OM628 was created in response to competing V8 diesel engines produced by Audi and BMW.
 It first appeared in the W220 S400 CDI and was subsequently the first V8 diesel engine in a Mercedes passenger vehicle.
 The OM628 engine features dual overhead camshafts, 4 valves per cylinder, exhaust gas recirculation, a Garrett GT1749V turbocharger, and Euro 4 emissions compliance.
 The engine block and cylinder heads are made from an aluminium alloy, via the sand-casting process.